onedata/onedata-deployments/initial-vm-config/ansible/README.md

 python3 -m pip install ansible "Jinja2>=2.10,<3.1" jmespath
 ```

-Note: In case of a single node installation all steps can be done on the same VM intended for the given deployment
+Note: For a single-node installation, all steps can be performed on the same VM where the deployment is executed.

 ## Configuring